OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/grouping_components/parallel_group.rst

 In the previous example, both components in the :code:`ParallelGroup` required just a single MPI process, but what happens if we want to add subsystems to a :code:`ParallelGroup` that has other processor requirements?
-In OpenMDAO, we control process allocation behavior by setting the :code:`min_procs` and/or :code:`max_procs` or :code:`proc_weights` args when we call the :code:`add_subsystem` function to add a particular subsystem to a :code:`ParallelGroup`.
+In OpenMDAO, we control process allocation behavior by setting the :code:`min_procs` and/or :code:`max_procs` or :code:`proc_weight` args when we call the :code:`add_subsystem` function to add a particular subsystem to a :code:`ParallelGroup`.